 An influenza vaccination is particularly recommended for patients with heart, lung or kidney disease, diabetes and residents of nursing and rest homes (This list is not exhaustive).

-Here at Rough Hay Surgery we hold “Open flu clinics” on specific dates and times, when patients can simply turn up and receive their flu vaccine.
+Here at Rough Hay Surgery we hold flu clinics on specific dates and times.
 These clinics have now past but if you are eligible and still require your vaccine, please contact the surgery who will schedule you an appointment with our practice nurse to receive your vaccination (vaccines for this current Flu season can not be given past 31.3.2021).

 If you are housebound, a home visit by a practice nurse can be arranged to administer this vaccination.

 We immunise against infectious diseases which can cause death and disability and strongly recommend that all children should receive their full course of immunisation.

 Other immunisations (e.g. Hepatitis B; Flu or Rubella) are advised according to age or risk.